MaxenceVacheron/simple-docker-LAMP-hosting/README.md

 ```

 You can then simply insert your HTML/PHP files in ```src/```.
+It is advised to set the volume accordingly in the docker-compose.yml file

 ### You can both build and up the containers with:
 ```bash